 3.1.
 Change of School application forms must be submitted to Warwickshire Admissions.
 These will be processed on a first-come first-serve basis.
-If two or more applications are received on the same day a random generator will be used to determine which application is processed first.
-Children who are aged 12 years or over, and who have not previously been tested, that are applying for a place after the waiting list has been dissolved on Friday 31st December 2021 will be required to take tests in English and Mathematics arranged by the School.
-A place will be offered, subject to availability, if the applicant's performance satisfies the
+If two or more applications are received on the same day, a random generator will be used to determine which application is processed first.
+Children who are aged 12 years or over and have not previously been tested who are applying for a place after the waiting list has been dissolved on Sunday 31st December 2022 will be required to take tests in English and Mathematics arranged by the School.
+A place will be offered, subject to availability, if the applicant's performance satisfies the School's Admissions

-School's Admissions Committee that the pupil's ability is commensurate with that of the cohort into which he is seeking admission.
+Committee that the pupil's ability is commensurate with that of the cohort into which she is seeking admission.

 - 3.2.
-New applications from children who have already been tested and refused entry as non-qualifiers will generally be considered by taking into account the existing test results and newer evidence of the child's ability and performance in the non-selective school.
+New applications from children who have already been tested and refused entry as nonqualifiers will generally be considered by taking into account the existing test results and newer evidence of the child's ability and performance in the non-selective school.
 A retest will be used only where there are grounds and evidence to doubt the validity of the original tests in determining the applicant's aptitude.
-No waiting lists are held by the School after 31st December of Year 7. - 3.3.
+No waiting lists are held by the school after 31st December of Year 7. - 3.3.
 Any place offered must be taken up within six school weeks of the offer having been made.
 In the event of this not happening, the offer is void.

 3.4.
-Appeals:
+Appeals

-The parents/carers of all children refused places will be notified that they have a right of appeal through an independent appeal panel.
+The parent / carers of all children refused places will be notified that they have a right of appeal through an independent appeal panel.
 For children not qualifying for places the appeal will take account of the compatibility of the child's position in the process.
-If there are insufficient applicants reaching the appropriate level, the School does not have to fill all the places.
-Therefore, the case for prejudice to the efficient education or the efficient use of resources will only be considered once the School is full in the appropriate year group.
+If there are insufficient applicants reaching the appropriate level, the school does not have to fill all the places.
+Therefore, the case for prejudice to the efficient education or the efficient use of resources will only be considered once the School is full in the appropriate Year Group.

-Sixth Form Entry Requirements
+4. Sixth Form Entry Requirements

-- 3.5.
-King Edward VI School has a co-educational Sixth Form and therefore welcomes applications from both male and female applicants. - 3.6.
+- 4.1.
+Stratford Girls' Grammar School has a single-sex Sixth Form and welcomes applications for entry from external candidates. - 4.2.
 The priority circle does not apply for entry into the Sixth Form.
 Students may be admitted into the Sixth Form irrespective of where they live.